GOP warns Trump charges will lead to more political prosecutions

 “We’re going to see political prosecutions brought, some of them for meritorious reasons, some of them to advance the careers of the prosecutors.
 But all of this is harmful to America and our political process,” he added.

-Weber said “another whole aspect” of the case is that Trump is the frontrunner for the Republican presidential nomination in 2024, according to ten of the most recent national polls.
+Weber said “another whole aspect” of the case is that Trump is the frontrunner for the Republican presidential nomination in 2024, according to 10 of the most recent national polls.

 “There are people in this vast country of ours who have less than sterling motivations and you want them to be inhibited by rules that we’ve established, informal rules, that are designed to protect the whole system,” he said.